semaphoreci/semaphore/docs/docs/using-semaphore/permissions.md

 ### Reader {#project-reader}

-Readers can access the project page, view workflows, their results, and job logs.
-They cannot make any modifications within the project.
+Readers can access the project page, and view workflows, their results, and job logs.
+They cannot make any modifications to the project.

 Readers have: